hradams4/css-excercises/README.md

 # css-excercises

-### This is a collection of TOS Foundations CSS exercises
+### This is a collection of completed TOP Foundations CSS exercises